Noel Graham (bowls)

-Noel Henry Graham is a Northern Irish international lawn and indoor bowler.
+Noel Henry Graham (born 2 November 1968) is a former international lawn and indoor bowler from Northern Ireland.

-Bowls career
+Biography

 Graham (born 1968) won a bronze medal in the fours at 1994 Commonwealth Games in Victoria and repeated the feat eight years later at the 2002 Commonwealth Games in Manchester.

 In the World Championships he won gold medal in the fours with Jonathan Ross, Neil Booth and Jim Baker and a silver medal with Jim Baker in the pairs during the 2004 World Outdoor Bowls Championship.

 In 1995, he won the Hong Kong International Bowls Classic singles title, in addition to winning three pairs titles in 1999, 2000 and 2005.
 He won the 1995 Irish National Bowls Championships singles and subsequently won the singles at the British Isles Bowls Championships in 1996.

 Graham retired from international competition in 2014.